DeAndre Hopkins: 2021 season

-In a Week 1 matchup against the Tennessee Titans, Hopkins had six receptions for 83 yards and two touchdowns in the 38–13 rout.
+In a Week 1 matchup against the Titans, Hopkins had six receptions for 83 yards and two touchdowns in the 38–13 rout.
 On October 24, a Week 7 game against his former team the Texans, Hopkins caught seven passes for 53 yards and a touchdown in the 31–5 win for the eighth straight defeat and a perfect 7–0 record.
 After the Thursday Night Football loss to the Green Bay Packers, 24–21, Hopkins missed the next three weeks with a hamstring injury.
 In Week 14, he suffered a torn MCL and was placed on injured reserve on December 18.
 He finished the season with 42 catches for 572 yards and eight touchdowns in 10 games.
 He was ranked 37th by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

 On May 2, 2022, the NFL announced that Hopkins would be suspended for the first six games of the season for a violation of the league's performance-enhancing drugs policy.
-Hopkins returned in Week 7 and had ten receptions for 103 yards in the 42–34 victory over the New Orleans Saints.
+Hopkins returned in Week 7 and had ten receptions for 103 yards in the 42–34 victory over the Saints.
 In Week 8, he had 12 receptions for 159 yards and one touchdown in the 34–26 loss to the Minnesota Vikings.
 Hopkins appeared in nine games in the 2022 season.
 He finished with 64 receptions for 717 receiving yards and three receiving touchdowns.

+On May 26, 2023, Hopkins was released by the Cardinals.

+Tennessee Titans

+Hopkins signed a two-year contract with the Titans on July 24, 2023.

+In Week 5 of the 2023 season, Hopkins had eight receptions for 140 yards in a loss to the Colts.
+In the Week 8 win over the Atlanta Falcons, Hopkins caught his first touchdowns with the team from rookie quarterback, Will Levis, with Hopkins finishing with three receiving touchdowns (the first three-touchdown performance from a single Titans receiver since 2010) and 128 receiving yards.
+In Week 14, a victory over the Dolphins, he had seven receptions for 124 yards and a touchdown.
+He finished the 2023 season with 75 receptions for 1,057 receiving yards and seven receiving touchdowns.

+Hopkins played in six games for the Titans in 2024, catching 15 passes for 173 yards and a touchdown.